davidpet/snippets/cpp/Strings and Printing/018 - Line Endings (In Literals and Relative to System) - explanation.md

 # Line Endings (In Literals and Relative to System)

 In the code, we demonstrate the use of different line ending characters in C++ string literals.
 The newline character (`\n`) moves the cursor to the beginning of the next line.
 The carriage return character (`\r`) moves the cursor to the beginning of the current line.
 The combination of newline and carriage return (`\r\n`) is used as a line ending in Windows systems.
 The form feed character (`\f`) moves the cursor to the beginning of the next page.
 The vertical tab character (`\v`) moves the cursor down to the next tab stop.
 The backspace character (`\b`) moves the cursor back one space.
 The null character (`\0`) is used to indicate the end of a string.

+The C++ standard library will virtualize line endings based on the OS where the program is running.
+For Windows, it will use `\r\n` whenever it sees `\n`, and for Mac and Linux, it will just use `\n` - the same happens in reverse for reading a file.
+This can cause issues if you open a file from a different platform.